 - 1 pound ground beef

-- 2 cups cubed peeled butternut squash
+- 2 cups cubed peeled butternut squash (about 12 ounces)

 - 1 medium green pepper, chopped